Skip to content

 Examples of insurance mis-selling

-Being pressured into buying a policy within a certain timeframe e.g. during a mortgage application
+• Being pressured into buying a policy within a certain timeframe such as during a mortgage application

-Not being told about other options and different policy types e.g. level term and decreasing term differences
+• Not being told about other options and different policy type such as level term and decreasing term

-Being sold a policy that doesn't offer the promised returns or coverage - some policies may be structured in a way that makes it impossible to claim on them
+• Being sold a policy that doesn't offer the promised returns or required level of cover - some policies may be structured in a way that makes it impossible to claim on them

 When you purchase a life insurance policy, you have the right to expect that the product is suitable for your circumstances and that you're fully informed about its terms and conditions.

-The Financial Conduct Authority (FCA) in the UK mandates that insurance providers act in the best interests of their customers.
-If an insurer fails to ensure the policy's suitability or to provide accurate information, they may be guilty of mis-selling.
+📣 Did you know?
+The Financial Conduct Authority (FCA) is the regulator in the UK which mandates that insurance providers act in the best interests of their customers.
+If an insurer fails to ensure that a policy is suitable or does not provide clear, accurate information, they may be found to have mis-sold the policy.

 How can life insurance be mis-sold?

-Life insurance should provide financial security for dependants in the event of the policyholder's death and is often sold alongside mortgages but it can be mis-sold.
+Life insurance should provide financial security for dependents in the event of the policyholder's death.

-For instance, a provider or financial adviser may have only discussed ‘whole of life’ insurance, a complex and usually more expensive type of life cover.
+For instance, a provider or financial adviser may have only discussed a ‘whole of life’ policy without explaining other options.
+This type of cover can be more complex and expensive than term life insurance.

-On the other hand, ‘term’ cover is generally more affordable and pays out if you die within a specified timeframe.
+'Term’ cover pays out if you die within a specified timeframe and is often more affordable.
 If you weren't informed about these cheaper alternatives, your life insurance might have been mis-sold.

 Can I claim compensation for mis-sold life insurance?